aws-samples/sample-aws-appsync-bedrock-chatbot-terraform/README.md

 - CloudFront Origin Access Identity (OAI) for secure content delivery
 - S3 bucket policy that only allows access from CloudFront
 - Enhanced CloudFront configuration that supports WebSocket connections
+- User-specific data access that ensures users can only access their own conversations and messages

 After deployment, the frontend will be available at the CloudFront URL provided in the output.